numbers

 “Willem,” Jay said, lowering his voice again.
 He softened his eyes into the best sympathetic look he could muster, the same one he used on girls when they weren’t sure about his sincerity.
 “I know money’s tight right now.
 Your play got cancelled and auditions are slow.
 This is a good opportunity to make an easy buck.
 You don’t have to do anything.”

 Willem leant back against the booth uncomfortably.
-“I’m fine, thanks.”
-He glanced at Jay but then downwards at the table.
+“I’m fine, thanks,” he looked at Jay but then glanced down at the table.

 “Dude, you’re thirty.”
-Jay said.
+Jay said, watching Willem stare at his coffee.
 “You can’t not pay your rent.
 What are you going to do?
 Go back to living in your car again?”

-Willem looked away, staring out the window.
-The memory of Malcolm finding a final notice on his door mat flashed into his mind and he even though he knew he shouldn’t, he suddenly felt a sting of betrayal.
+Willem looked away from Jay and stared out the window.
+A memory of Malcolm finding a final notice on his door mat flashed into his mind and he even though he knew he shouldn’t, he felt a sting of betrayal.

-“Now’s not the time to be proud,” Jay said, tapping the table with his fingertips.
-He checked his watch, a Swiss boutique piece he’d seen in a men’s fashion magazine and bought immediately after discovering it was the same as his favourite influencer.
+“Now’s not the time for pride,” Jay said, tapping the table with his fingertips.
+He checked his watch, a Swiss boutique piece he’d seen in a men’s fashion magazine and bought immediately after discovering it was the same one as Tom Holland.

-“What does money have to do with it?”
-Willem said after a while.
+“What does money have to do with it?” he asked after a while.

 “Because then it proves it’s about looks and not status.”